godofecht/godofecht/README.md

 <a href="https://godofecht.github.io" style="background: linear-gradient(to right, #f06, #f9a); -webkit-background-clip: text; color: transparent; text-decoration: none;">Personal Website</a> | <a href="https://github.com/godofecht" style="background: linear-gradient(to right, #f06, #f9a); -webkit-background-clip: text; color: transparent; text-decoration: none;">GitHub</a>

 <p align="center">
-  Hi, I'm [Your Name], Senior Software Engineer & Founder of <a href="https://quilio.dev" style="background: linear-gradient(to right, #f06, #f9a); -webkit-background-clip: text; color: transparent; text-decoration: none;">Quilio</a>
+  Hi, I'm Abhishek Shivakumar, Senior Software Engineer & Founder of <a href="https://quilio.dev" style="background: linear-gradient(to right, #f06, #f9a); -webkit-background-clip: text; color: transparent; text-decoration: none;">Quilio</a>
   <br>
   <br>
-  🎧 I specialize in Audio Software, Digital Signal Processing (DSP), Game Development, and Machine Learning
+  🎧 I specialize in Audio Software, Digital Signal Processing (DSP), Game Development, and Machine Learning.
   <br>
-  🧠 My academic interests include Neurostimulation, Audio-Visual Perception, and Real-Time Systems
+  🧠 My academic interests include Neurostimulation, Audio-Visual Perception, and Real-Time Systems.
   <br>
-  🎓 I've made significant contributions to research, including a paper with The Wellcome Trust
+  🎓 I've contributed to research, including a paper with The Wellcome Trust on neurostimulation.
   <br>
-  ✍️ I'm currently working on independent publications that explore the integration of technology with human perception
+  ✍️ I'm currently working on independent publications that explore the integration of technology with human perception.
   <br>
   📫 How to reach me: <a href="mailto:[your-email]">[your-email]</a>
 </p>